archivisio/c4-modelizer-sdk/README.md

   );
 }

-// Dans un composant enfant
+// In a child component
 const {
   openEditDialog,
   openConnectionDialog,